 I would rather be called a c**t a million times over than hear the other C word pass a doctors lips.

 I know this is all deeply negative, and I am sorry.
-I know that cancer can be cured, and that people go on to live long, fulfilled lives.
+I know that cancer can be beaten, and that people go on to live long, fulfilled lives.
 I know we have to stay as strong and positive as we can when dealing with illness.

 I hope with all my heart I have not upset anyone with this extremely personal post.
 I simply feel like my heart is breaking all over again, and I needed to write.
 That is all.